 How To Wear A Business Suit Without A Tie

 First things first.
 Wearing a suit without a tie is different to just pulling it off after a long day in the office.
 The latter is an afterthought whereas the former is a commitment to a look — the distinction is important.

-Style your look by leaving the top button undone — it’s simple as pie but when pulled off, looks sharp as hell.
+Style your look by leaving the top button undone — it’s as simple as pie but when pulled off, looks sharp as hell.
 And whatever you do, don’t allow any undershirt to peak out from the open neck.

 How To Wear A Casual Suit Without A Tie

 Wearing a more casual suit without a tie sounds fairly basic.
 And it is, if done well.
 However, there are a couple of key pointers to keep in mind to ensure you stay sharp and not sloppy.

 As a starter, it pays to think about what kind of suit you’re wearing.
 If you’re in a linen suit or light cotton suit, look at pairing it with a plain poplin shirt.
 The weight of the fabrics will balance each other out and ensure the elements of your outfit don’t clash.
 We’re loyalists to block colours and keeping it simple; a taupe suit with a pale blue shirt looks sensational as does an olive suit with a white shirt.